 Key Member: Dr. Katherine Hurst is an expert in material synthesis and will perform catalyst synthesis and GO formation and modification.

-Project Partner: Colorado School of Mines will bring…
+Project Partner: Colorado School of Mines has world class computational facilities (geco.mines.edu) where computational aspects of this work will be carried out. …

-Key Member: Prof. Cristian Ciobanu is an expert in… and will provide…
+Key Member: Prof. Cristian Ciobanu is an expert in computational materials science focusing on structure, properties, and phenomena in nanomaterials, and will provide molecular dynamics simulations and process modeling expertise to the project.

 Within the last three years, all members of the current team have collaborated on projects relevant to the proposed effort.
 Drs.
 Ban and Kappes collaborated on organic flow batteries through the ARPA-E sponsored RANGE program, and are coauthors on several publications on materials for lithium ion batteries.
 Drs.
 Ciobanu and Kappes have collaborated extensively on simulation and modeling across a range of materials challenges, including research into lithium ion batteries.
 Drs. …